-- a.
-Humanities 123: Introduction to the History and Philosophy of Culture. - b.
+a.
+Humanities 123: Introduction to the History and Philosophy of Culture.

+- b.
 Humanities 130: Schools of Cultural Criticism: Culture and Critique. - c.
 Humanities 135: Language, Culture, and Society. - d.
+Humanities 137: Writing Culture: Theories, Texts and Stories. - e.
 One additional course in Theory and Method to be determined in consultation with the faculty adviser.
-Examples (for illustration purposes only): Anthropology 2: Introduction to Sociocultural Anthropology (Pitzer/Scripps); Sociology 69: Sociology of Culture (Pitzer); English 100: Introduction to Literary Criticism (Scripps); Philosophy 154: Philosophy of the Social Sciences (Scripps).
+Examples (for illustration purposes only):

+Anthropology 2: Introduction to Sociocultural Anthropology (Pitzer/Scripps); Sociology 69: Sociology of Culture (Pitzer); English 100: Introduction to Literary Criticism (Scripps); Philosophy 154: Philosophy of the Social Sciences (Scripps).

 Courses in Topics in the Study of Culture (four courses):

 a.
 After consultation with their faculty advisers, students must take four courses, normally from different disciplines; at least three of these courses must be upper-level.

 Specialized Courses (four courses):